 Internet of Things (IoT)

-IoT has several applications in healthcare which enhance benefit different stakeholders of the healthcare ecosystem patients, families, physicians, hospitals and insurance companies.
+IoT has several applications in healthcare that enhance benefit different stakeholders of the healthcare ecosystem patients, families, physicians, hospitals, and insurance companies.
 This emerging technology allows elderly patients to track health conditions, as well as monitor health conditions.
 In case of any deviation or change in periodic activities, there is an alert mechanism to inform or send signals to family members and healthcare providers.

 With patient data and real-time tracking, healthcare delivery is touching new heights than before.
 Now, it’s for healthcare providers to utilize technology in the best possible way.